diethardsteiner/diethardsteiner.github.io/_posts/2016-10-01-Flink-Using-Case-Classes.md

 }
 ```

+Notice that using a `case class` enables us to reference the fields by name in functions like `keyBy` and `sum`.

-Compile and run this version in IDEA and paste again the sample data into the terminal window.
-This time round the results of the windowed aggregation look better:
+Compile and **run** this version in **IDEA** and paste again the **sample data** into the terminal window.
+This time round the results of the **windowed aggregation** look better:

 ```
 4> PurchaseAggregation(Groceries,70.0)
 4> PurchaseAggregation(Furniture,300.0)
 ```

-As always you can find the code for this example on my [Github repo]().
+As always you can find the code for this example on my [Github repo](https://github.com/diethardsteiner/diethardsteiner.github.io/tree/master/sample-files/flink/examples).